uva-engineering-decision-analysis/David_Hill_Project_SYS6014/Final_Paper.md

 # Future Work

 In future work this project can be built out into a web tool with an inuitive interface.
 If expanded in this way, it could grow into a software product that could be sold to companies.
 A better data set collected from bulldozer repair operations could further improve our tool to provide more accurate predictions.
 Furthermore, our data generation could be improved through a deeper cleaning in which anomalous entries are removed (such as an 20 year old bulldozer with low  work-hours).
+The ability to pull bulldozer data from multiple sources would also provide more accurate predictions as well.

 # Acknowledgements